OAAS-BEAR/nlp_ner_chinese/README.md

 ## background
 this is an independent research-oriented project on the task of Chinese word segmentation, which belongs to the catergory of natural language processing.

-I explored  different deep network achitectures, evaluate their  performances on Chinese word Segmentation.Based on the  experienments, the network achitecture bert+lstm+crf  significantly outperforms other achitectures,including lstm+crf,bert+crf.
+I explored  different deep network achitectures, evaluated their  performances on Chinese word Segmentation.Based on the  experienments, the network achitecture bert+lstm+crf  significantly outperforms other achitectures,including lstm+crf,bert+crf.

 The model also outperforms famous [HanLP](https://www.hanlp.com/product-pos.html)

 I  collected a vast amount of training data from the different sources on the internet,including Weibo,[icwb2](http://sighan.cs.uchicago.edu/bakeoff2005/).
 You can find the training data in data/train.txt

-The state-of-art model  is trained on GPU A100,you can find the model architecture in file model.py.
+The state-of-art model  is trained on GPU A100, and tested on data set data/test.txt.you can find the model architecture in file model.py.
 Any question please contact 1147182925@qq.com(Qunli Li)